History of the Jews in Antwerp: Jewish community in the 21st century

 The Jewish community of Antwerp consists of around 20,000-25,000 members.
 The majority of residents identifying themselves as Jewish belong to traditional or Orthodox communities, although levels of religious practice vary.
 The Haredi, or ultra-orthodox Jews, traditionally tend to live concentrated in the city center in an area south of the Antwerp Central railway station.
 This neighborhood is also sometimes known as "Jewish Antwerp" (Joods Antwerpen).
 Its main attraction is its close proximity to the diamond bourse, where in earlier days a large part of the community worked.
 It is also where the Jewish schools, kosher food outlets, and general Jewish amenities are located.

 In recent years many of the younger generation of secular Jews have moved away from the crowded city center.
-There has also been small but steady growth of Orthodox satellite communities in suburbs such as Edegem due to the hard work put in by Chabad Shliach, Rabbi Menachem Mendel Hertz, Wilrijk and Brasschaat.
+There has also been small but steady growth of Orthodox satellite communities in suburbs such as Edegem due to the work put in by Chabad Shliach, Rabbi Menachem Mendel Hertz, Wilrijk and Brasschaat.
 This may cause the Antwerp community to seem overwhelmingly Haredi to the casual observer.
 After New York City, London and Paris, Antwerp is one of the largest communities of Haredi Jews outside Israel.

-Within the prominently-Ashkenazi religious community there are two religious councils, known as kehillas; and a small Sephardi council:
+Within the prominently Ashkenazi religious community, there are two religious councils, known as kehillas, and a small Sephardi council: